wizardd254/Devdeck_VoyageVista/README.md

-- Increase the accuracy of the predictions provided
+- Increase the accuracy of the predictions provided.
-- Give the User the ability to train underlying machine learning model to predict places based on users previous selections
+- Give the User the ability to train underlying machine learning model to predict places based on users' previous selections.
-- Build the ability to fetch prices and give the user a tentative budget for thr trip
+- Build the ability to fetch prices and give the user a tentative budget for thr trip.
-- Knn classifier can be trained on larger datasets for reccomending places from an International sample space and not just of India
+- Knn classifier can be trained on larger datasets for reccomending places from an International sample space and not just of India.

 ## 💸Applications

 > This project is made to ease out the planning phase of any trip you want.
-From a solo ordeal, to a family pilgrimage.
+From a solo soul searching trip, to a family pilgrimage.
 > Personalised recommendations can be used to create an entire list of destinations within user proximity.